azzamsa/diego/README.md

 Diego is a pelican port of Hugo theme with the same name.
 It's clean, fast and responsive.

+> :warning: **PS**: This repository contains my personal Diego configuration
+> (some hardcoded).
+I don't advise people to use it directly and I won't be
+> accepting pull requests (since all feature here is enough for me).

 ## Feature

 - Translatable pages